jing1tian/franky/README.md

 ### <a id="motion-types" /> 🏃‍♂️ Motion Types

-Franky currently supports four different impedance control modes: **joint position control**, **joint velocity control**, **cartesian position control**, and **cartesian velocity control**.
+franky currently supports four different impedance control modes: **joint position control**, **joint velocity control**, **cartesian position control**, and **cartesian velocity control**.
 Each of these control modes is invoked by passing the robot an appropriate _Motion_ object.

-In the following, we provide a brief example for each motion type implemented by Franky in Python.
+In the following, we provide a brief example for each motion type implemented by franky in Python.
 The C++ interface is generally analogous, though some variable and method names are different because we follow [PEP 8](https://peps.python.org/pep-0008/) naming conventions in Python and [Google naming conventions](https://google.github.io/styleguide/cppguide.html) in C++.